Supreme Court battle overshadows bad news for Trump

 Breaking News Emails

-WASHINGTON — Anthony Kennedy’s retirement from the Supreme Court last month not only allowed President Trump to fill his second Supreme Court vacancy, and the president officially announces his pick tonight at 9:00 pm ET.
-The retirement also threw him a lifeline as he was facing several other perilous storylines.
+WASHINGTON — Justice Anthony Kennedy’s retirement from the Supreme Court last month not only allows President Donald Trump to fill his second Supreme Court vacancy, it also threw him a lifeline as he was facing several other perilous storylines.
+The president is set to officially announce his pick Monday night at 9 p.m.
+ET.

 Breaking News Emails

-Indeed, here are at least five stories that would be getting MUCH MORE attention right now if it weren’t for tonight’s Supreme Court announcement and the inevitable political battle over Trump’s nominee:
+Indeed, here are at least five stories that would be getting MUCH MORE attention right now if it weren’t for Monday night’s Supreme Court announcement and the inevitable political battle over Trump’s nominee:

 - Trump’s ballyhooed Singapore summit with North Korea has now turned into a debacle: “On Saturday, after Secretary of State Mike Pompeo finished talks with North Korean officials in Pyongyang, Kim Jong Un's foreign ministry accused the Trump administration of a ‘unilateral and gangster-like demand for denuclearization,’” NBC’s Andrea Mitchell wrote.
 Remember when Trump tweeted this in June: “There is no longer a Nuclear Threat from North Korea.”
 Talk about a “Mission Accomplished” moment.

-- Those blown-up North Korea talks only put more pressure on Trump’s upcoming summit with Vladimir Putin: “The president should clearly understand that neither the Russians nor dictators like Kim Jong-un are going to be charmed by anybody.
-They are very cold blooded, calculating.
-Putin would be in that category,” Sen. Roy Blunt, R-Mo., said on “Meet the Press” yesterday.
+- Those blown-up North Korea talks only put more pressure on Trump’s upcoming summit with Vladimir Putin: “The president should clearly understand that neither the Russians nor dictators like Kim Jong Un are going to be charmed by anybody.
+They are very cold-blooded, calculating.
+Putin would be in that category,” Sen. Roy Blunt, R-Mo., said on “Meet the Press” on Sunday.
 Trump, meanwhile, continues to criticize NATO members more than Putin’s Russia.
 “The United States is spending far more on NATO than any other Country.
 This is not fair, nor is it acceptable,” he tweeted this morning.

 - Soy farmers — including those from key 2018 and 2020 battlegrounds — say they’re getting harmed from Trump’s trade war with China: “Soy farmers are caught in the cross hairs of an escalating trade war that only got hotter Friday after China responded tit-for-tat to a new round of U.S. tariffs,” per NBC’s Ben Popken. “‘The math is simple.
 You tax soybean exports at 25 percent, and you have serious damage to U.S. farmers,’ said John Heisdorffer, a soybean grower from Keota, Iowa, and president of the American Soybean Association (ASA), in a statement.”